Residence Life Handbook

 Removal of Furnishings

-Furnishings are not to be removed or exchanged without permission from the Director/Assistant Director of Residence Life.
+Furnishings are not to be removed or exchanged without permission from the Assistant Director of Residence Life.
 Community furniture, such as student lounge area furnishings, are not to be moved from their location.
-Students choosing to move community furniture will be charged with a conduct violation sanction and fined according to the published fee schedule.

 Windows

 Window screens must not be removed.
-Climbing on the roof, using windows as entrances and exits, and scaling or rappelling outside walls is strictly prohibited.
+Using windows as entrances and exits is strictly prohibited.
 Report any window or screen damage.

 Room Decorations